salvolpe/REDHotOMOP/README.md

     ```
 * In order to access the Redmatch interface, you will need an account.
 To do so, after the Docker containers are running, navigate to http://localhost:10001/auth/admin/master/console/#/realms/Aehrc/users and add a new user.
   * After you have a user, you can login at http://localhost:8888
+* Redmatch and OMOPonFHIR both use 8080 as a default, so be sure to change the ports environment variable in the docker-compose.yml for Redmatch under keyclock to 8090:8080.
 # Installation
 * (TBD) Clone this repository and install with the External Modules directions from REDCap